- Provide input that will help create, implement, and evaluate policies, programs and services

 You can find out more about what being a community advisor involves by emailing Mackenzie Dean at firstname.lastname@example.org.

-If you live in BC, are able to attend phone meetings and have a passion for supporting the wellbeing of trans and gender diverse communities apply by completing this form and sending it to email@example.com October 24th at 9am.
+If you live in BC, are able to attend phone meetings and have a passion for supporting the wellbeing of trans and gender diverse communities, apply by completing this form and sending it to email@example.com by November 7th at 9am.